Law Enforcement Team

 Read about the joint weapon sweep recently conducted at West Kensington estate in MyLondon.

-WATCH THE VIDEO: Met Police work with Law Enforcement Officers to tackle crime in H&F
+Watch the video: Met Police work with Law Enforcement Officers to tackle crime in H&F (YouTube)

-- launched 5,000 investigations into residents’ reports of anti-social behaviour, fly tipping, unauthorised access into buildings, nuisance, etc
+- launching 5,704 investigations into residents' reports of anti-social behaviour, fly tipping, unauthorised access into buildings, nuisance, etc

 - H&F Law Enforcement Officers crack down on anti-social behaviour in Fulham